DziwiszBB/Data-Visualization-App/README.md

 ![GDP and Happiness](screenshots/Happiness_screen3.png)

 ## 📄 License
-This project is licensed under the MIT License.
+his project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 🙋‍♂️ Author